tobiasraidl/modsim/README.md

 # Agent Based Opinion Model
 Random, grid and network structured agent based opinion models
-Configurate model parameters in params.yaml
-Execute server.py in order to run the model

 ![plot](./example_lineplot.png)

-## Random Model
-Each step 2 agents are randomly selected.

-## Grid Model
-Each step 2 neighboring agents are randomly selected.

-## Network Model
-Not yet started

 ## Setup
 `pip install mesa`
 `pip install seaborn`
+`pip install numpy`
+`pip install pandas`

+## Run
+Run the server.py file
+`python server.py`
+Once the server started, a new browser tab should open.
+Click "Start" on the top right.
+Each 100 steps a line plot will pop up displaying a lineplot of the agents opinions.
+Depending on SPACE_TYPE which you can select in the params.yaml, other plots may additionally pop up.
+The simulation will hault while plots are actively displayed and continue once closed.

+Checkout the params.yaml to not only set desired model parameters but also any other simulation configurations.

 ## TODO
 - [x] Implement logic for agents to not move on occupied fields